Unkar Group: Formations of the Unkar Group

 The Dox Formation consists of a heterogeneous mixture of light-tan to greenish brown, siliceous quartz sandstone; calcareous lithic and arkosic sandstone; dark-brown-to-green shale and mudstone; red mudstone, siltstone, and quartz sandstone; sandy argillite; micaceous mudstone; and red quartzose, silty sandstone.
 In ascending order, these sediments have been subdivided into the Escalante Creek, Solomon Temple, Comanche Point, and Ochoa Point Members.
 Stromatolites have been reported from the Comanche Point Member.
 The Dox Formation locally interfingers with, and is baked by, basalt lava flows of the overlying Cardenas Basalt.
 Within the central Grand Canyon, pre-Tapeats Sandstone erosion has removed parts of the Unkar Group above the level of the middle part of the Dox Formation.
 The missing part of the Dox Formation and overlying Cardenas Basalt and Chuar Group can be found in a prominent syncline and fault block in the eastern Grand Canyon.
 The Dox Formation accumulated in a variety of marine, coastal, estuarine, and fluvial environments.

 The Cardenas Basalt is composed mainly of thin discontinuous beds of pahoehoe lava flows of olivine-rich basalt.
 The lower part of this formation consists of complexly interbedded, thin, and discontinuous beds of basalt, hyaloclastite, and sandstone that form low, talus-covered slopes.
 The upper unit of the Cardenas Basalt consists of cliff-forming basaltic and andesitic lava flows that are interbedded with beds of breccia, sandstone, and lapillite.
 No fossils have been found in the Cardenas Basalt.
 The Cardenas Basalt was formed by the subaerial eruption of basaltic and andesitic magma in wet coastal environments such as river deltas or tidal flats.
 Angular unconformities of vastly differing magnitudes separate the Cardenas Basalt from the overlying Nankoweap Formation and Tonto Group.

-Mafic sills and dikes (basalt resp. diabase) intrude all rocks within Unkar Group members below the Cardenas Basalt.
+Mafic sills and dikes (basalt resp. diabase) intrude all strata of the Unkar Group below the Cardenas Basalt.
 They consist of black, medium- to coarse-grained, olivine-rich basalt that contains plagioclase, olivine, clinopyroxene, magnetite-ilmenite, and biotite.
 Their chemical composition indicates that they share a common source with the pyroclastic deposits and lavas of the Cardenas Basalt.
 The isochron ages of these sills and dikes and the Cardenas Basalt lavas are basically identical.
 Only sills are exposed in outcrops of the Bass Formation and Hakatai Shale.
 These sills range in thickness from 23 m at Hance Rapids, eastern Grand Canyon, to 300 m in Hakatai Canyon in the Shinumo Creek area.
 Basaltic sills form very prominent, dark gray cliffs in the area below Desert View and west of Palisades of the Desert.
 Exposures of the Shinumo Quartzite, and Dox Formation expose several basaltic dikes.
 The feeder dikes to the basaltic sills are not exposed.
 However, the feeder dikes for the Cardenas Basalt can be traced, discontinuously, to within a few meters of their bases.